ronste/xmlworkflow/Readme.md

 This repo contains a container image assembling different open source tools and a range of open source template files into a toolchain that provides a docx -> xml -> html -> pdf workflow for single-source Jats-XML publishing.

 ***NOTE: This repo is under development.***
 This repo is intended as a proof-of-concept tool.
 In particular the templates require significant revision and improvement.
+I don't play around with Latex.
+So don't count on any developments of the pandoc-pdf Latex template.
 Documantation is incomplete.

 The tools included are: